 Hiking: Norway is a global hotspot for hiking.
 The national organisation DNT maintains fantastic infrastructure across the country, from hiking trails to staffed and unstaffed cabins.
 Even if a multi-day trip isn't your thing, almost every major Norwegian city has a forest with hiking trails or coastal paths within easy reach.

 Cycling: For the more active, long-distance cycling is increasing in popularity across the region.
 Denmark's flat terrain is especially well-suited to a two-wheeled tour.
+That said, most Scandinavian cities have good cycling infrastructure and bikes are relatively easy to rent.
+Contact the local tourist bureau to find out more ahead of your visit.

 Finally, it's important to understand the principal attraction in much of Scandinavia is the landscape.
 This isn't the kind of place you come to and rush around between attractions.